 Possible topics for projects in this course mostly fall into two categories, the mathematical and the historical, for which I have somewhat different expectations.
-For the fall project, I would prefer that we stick to topics which have some connection to the history of mathematics before about 1000 A.D.
+Either way, you should stick to topics which have a significant connection to the history of mathematics before about 450 A.D.

-The Mathematical.
-A project on a mathematical topic in MATH 380 would most likely boil down to choosing some piece of mathematics done at some point in history and presenting it.
+Mathematics.
+A project on a mathematical topic in MATH 381H would most likely boil down to choosing some piece of mathematics done at some point before 450 A.D. and presenting it.
 For example, one might pick a problem and look at how people tried to solve it and what that led to.
 This would mean writing an exposition on the topic in question, with some historical background for context.

-The range of possible topics, even if we confine ourselves to problems and results from before 1000 A.D., is very large.
-The text has a decent account of the highlights of mathematics from this period, so feel free to to check it for possible topics.
+The range of possible topics, even if we confine ourselves to problems and results from before 450 A.D., is very large.
+The text has a decent account of the highlights of mathematics from this period, so feel free to check it for possible topics.
 Other good books to check out include: